agentmorris/MegaDetector/docs/source/index.rst

 ::

-  from md_utils import url_utils
+  from utils import url_utils
-  from md_visualization import visualization_utils as vis_utils
+  from visualization import visualization_utils as vis_utils
   from detection import run_detector

   # This is the image at the bottom of this page, it has one animal in it